hackclub/winter/05him.md

 So Theres gonna be few steps..
 1. Search for all the products and then submit this repo
-2. Then wait for the repo to accept and later for the products to be arrived, in the mean time i will be researching how all the connection and circuit works
+2. Then wait for the repo to accept and later for the products to be arrived, in the mean time i will be researching how all the connection,circuit, the code works
 3. after receiving everything i will first assemble the main chassi of car and then carry forward by assembling motors
+4. then i will be installing the arduinco and L293D  and do all the connection in the chassi
+5. after that i will be parining the transmittor and recevior for which i will be needing a brushlessmotor esc and stuff
-4. after that i will then move forward to the circuit part will do all the connection including the flight receiver and also pairing the flight reciver with the flight controller.
+6. after that i will then connect the flight receiver to the arduino in the chassi and install the battries too
-5. after the electric stuff is done i will then pair the arduino with its code and install required libraries on it.
+7. once all the connection are completed i will then move forward for pariring the arduino with its code and install the depeding libraries
-6. and if everything goes as planned our car will be ready to roll
+8. if everyhing goes good then our car will be ready now
 ## Budget

 What materials will you need for your project?
 Where will you get them?
 How much does it cost?
 Please include all materials, including components you already own.
 Make sure to factor in shipping costs and sales tax.